Estimated reading time: 5 minutes

 - Have the seller must provide all necessary documentation a few days before arrival

 - Agree on who will pay for unloading charges (this is sometimes difficult for the seller to arrange)

 - Nominate a destination customs broker in advance and agree on a reasonable clearance period

-- Agree beforehand who will pay for demurrage, detention and storage in case of any dispute
+- Agree beforehand who will pay for demurrage, detention, and storage in case of any dispute

-It is easier to choose CPT that covers carriage of goods until they arrive at the place of destination and delivery happens when goods have been received by the first carrier.
+It is easier to choose CPT that covers the carriage of goods until they arrive at the place of destination and delivery happens when goods have been received by the first carrier.

-Having preferred courier rates allow shippers to deliver goods at buyer’s destination so they can clear customs and pay duties and taxes if necessary.
+Having preferred courier rates allow shippers to deliver goods to the buyer’s destination so they can clear customs and pay duties and taxes if necessary.

 Written by Johnatas Montezuma from International Commercial Terms